Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Slave-particle approach

 where $l$ ($m$) is the position of a doublon (holon).
 Due to the hard-core boson nature of the doublon and holon, $\Psi(l,l)=0$ holds.
 We derive an analytical form of the ground state wavefunction $\Psi(l,m)$ and the corresponding ground state energy $E^c_0$ for $\hat{H}_c$ (see Appendix~\ref{sec:Exact_dh_solution} for the derivation details).
 Note that the exact wavefunction for $J=0$ has been obtained in Ref.~\cite{gallagher_Excitons_1997}.
 We use the standard method to solve two-particle problems on a lattice~\cite{Giamarchi_Quantum_2003}.
 The behavior of the ground state and energy qualitatively changes depending on the effective doublon-holon attractive interaction, $V_{\mathrm{eff}} = V + J/4$.
 We also introduce the critical value of $V$ for the exciton formation as $V_{\rm c} = 2t_{\rm hop}-J/4$.

 When $V_{\mathrm{eff}} < 2t_{\mathrm{hop}}$ ($V<V_{\rm c}$), the ground state is the scattering state of the doublon and holon,

-where $K=\pi$ is the center of mass momentum, $k$ is the relative momentum of the doublon and holon, and $\varphi$ is the phase shift due to the doublon-holon interaction. $k$ and $\varphi$ satisfy the following Bethe ansatz equations:
+where $K=\pi$ is the center of mass momentum, $k$ is the relative momentum of the doublon and holon, and $\varphi$ is the phase shift due to the doublon-holon interaction. $k$ and $\varphi$ satisfy the following Bethe-ansatz equations:

 If we neglect the $1/L$ correction, the ground state relative momentum is given by $k=0$, and the ground state energy is given by $E^c_0 = U - 4t_{\mathrm{hop}}$.

 When $V_{\mathrm{eff}} > 2t_{\mathrm{hop}}$ ($V>V_{\rm c}$), the ground state is the bound state of the doublon and holon,